finos/common-domain-model/documentation/source/documentation.rst

 What Is the Process Model
 """""""""""""""""""""""""

 **The CDM Process Model has been designed to translate the technical standards that support those industry processes** into a standardised machine-readable and machine-executable format.

 Machine readability and executability is crucial to eliminate implementation discrepancy between market participants and increase interoperability between technology solutions.
 It greatly minimises the cost of adoption and provides a blueprint on which industry utilities can be built.

-By contrast, adopting a traditional technical standard that is written in prose looks as follows:

-#.
-Domain experts need to understand the intent of the standard.
-#.
-Business analysts need to translate the above into a set of technical requirements.
-#.
-Software engineers need to turn those technical requirements into code.

-Each step comes with the risk of misinterpretation and implementation error, and the process is duplicated across each adopting firm, ultimately adding up to high industry implementation costs.

-Systematically providing the CDM process model as executable code virtually eliminates this effort.

 How Does It Work
 """"""""""""""""

 The process model is systematically translated into executable code using purpose-built technology as described in the `Code Generation Section`_.
-A number of modern, widely adopted and freely available programming languages are currently supported, and the list will continue to grow with the requirements of the CDM user community:
+A number of modern, widely adopted and freely available programming languages are currently supported:

 * Java
 * Scala
 * DAML
 * Typescript

+and the list will continue to grow with the requirements of the CDM user community.

-Executable code artefacts are distributed with the CDM and freely available to use.
-They can be downloaded from the ISDA CDM `Portal`_.
-The executable code distribution of the CDM is version-controlled, providing firms with more robust control over the adoption of model updates in their own systems.
+Executable code artefacts are distributed with the CDM and freely available to download from the ISDA CDM `Portal`_.

 Scope
 ^^^^^